PrateekMinhas09/Data-Statistics-and-modeling-w-Python/README.md

 1. **Lab Work**
    Follow along exercises.
    chapter 2 - completed
-   Chapter 3 - ongoing
+   Chapter 3 - completed

 3. **Conceptual Questions**
    Every answer is written by me to complete the book. chapter 2 - completed
-   Chapter 3 - Ongoing
+   Chapter 3 - comleted

 5. **Applied Questions**
    Every question is applied and coded by me to complete the book.